BaptisteHiggs/WorkflowAnalysis/Doors/Doors.md

 ## Do I need a door?

 As discussed above, the purpose of a door is to provide access between two assymetric architectural spaces.
-However, it is possible that there will always be (or at leas should always be) similar conditions on either side of the door that means a door isn't warranted.
+However, it is possible that there are similar desired conditions on either side of the door that means a door isn't warranted.
 If there are no:

  - Necessary differences in temperature,
  - Loud noises that need to be dampened,